getzep/docs.getzep.com/docs/sdk/search_query.md

 ## Introduction

-Zep's Collection and Memory search support semantic search queries, JSONPath-based metadata filters, and a combination of both.
+Zep's Collection and Memory search supports semantic similarity search and similarity search re-ranked by Maximal Marginal Relevance.
+Both of these search types can be filtered by JSONPath-based metadata filters.
 Memory search also supports querying by message creation date.

 ## Simple, Text-based Semantic Queries

-The simplest form of search query is a text-based semantic query.
+The simplest form of search query is a text-based semantic simailrity query.
 No metadata filter is required, and the query is simply a string of text.
 Zep will convert the query into an embedding and find semantically similar documents or messages.

 Below is an example search against a chat session using only search text.